And How It Changed My Life © 2015 Ronnyjane Goldsmith

 In 2020, Goldsmith became a Ronald McDonald House sponsor.
 Ronald McDonald House provides room and board for families so they may remain close to their children hospitalized due to catastrophic illness.

 In 2007 Goldsmith endowed the SIG Scholarship at Temple University so that the dreams and professional aspirations of outstanding students who lost their parents might come true.
 If it wasn’t for the financial assistance Temple University provided to her over 5 decades ago, Goldsmith could not have attended college.
 Nor would she have been able to take advantage of the professional opportunities she could only dream about as a 17 year old without financial resources or family support.
 SIG stands for Straw into Gold, a moniker used to describe Goldsmith’s work in the public sector.

 In memory of her father, Goldsmith endowed The Abraham D. Goldsmith SIG Scholarship at The City College of New York in 2010.
-The scholarship is awarded to outstanding students whose parents came to America seeking a better life for their children.
+The scholarships are awarded to outstanding students whose parents came to America seeking a better life for their children.